parikshitkumar1/Image-to-Image-Translation-for-Anime-Characters/README.md

 # C2
 ## Motivation
-To implement a project based on <a href = "https://arxiv.org/pdf/1611.07004.pdf"> Image-to-Image Translation with Conditional Adversarial Networks/a>, by Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros.
+To implement a project based on <a href = "https://arxiv.org/pdf/1611.07004.pdf"> Image-to-Image Translation with Conditional Adversarial Networks </a>, by Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros.
 ## Requirements
 Python 3.8 or above with all [requirements](requirements.txt) dependencies installed.
 To install run:
 ```python